-In summary, VASPKIT is a user friendly toolkit that can be easily used to perform initial setup for calculations and post-post-processing analysis to derive various material properties from the raw calculated data using VASP code.
-We have demonstrated its capability through providing some illustrative examples.
-It provides command-line interface for the purpose of performing high-throughput calculations.
-It remains under development, and further functionality, including closer support for other codes, is likely to be added.
-As the number of new features is added, we hope that VASPKIT becomes an even more attractive toolkit contributing to efficient development and utilization of electronic structure theory.
+In summary, VASPKIT is a user friendly toolkit that can be easily employed to perform initial setup for calculations and post-processing analysis to derive a good many material properties from the raw data generated by VASP code.
+We have demonstrated its capability through illustrative examples.
+VASPKIT provides command-line interface for the purpose of performing high-throughput calculations.
+It remains under development, and further functionality, including closer support for other codes, is readily to be implemented.
+With new features being added, we hope that VASPKIT will become an even more attractive toolkit contributing to efficient development and utilization of electronic structure theory.